Josh Jacobs Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 - He has received 89 of his team's 225 carries this season (39.6%).

-- The Raiders have thrown the football in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
+- The Raiders have called a pass in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Cowboys.